-- Outsourcing This segment pertains to outsourcing services of the Group which include data conversion, managed services, leasing and subleasing, and other outsourcing services.
+- Outsourcing This segment pertains to outsourcing services of the Group which include managed services, leasing and subleasing, and other outsourcing services.
 On March 31, 2022, SWA and its client in the data conversion services terminated its agreement.
-As a result, employees servicing this customer, were separated effective in April 2022.
-SWA expanded its managed facility and support services in 2022. - Others This segment includes holding and investment companies, which consist of the Parent Company, Paxys N.V., and other non-operating subsidiaries.
+As a result, employees servicing this customer were separated effective in April 2022.
+SWA had its managed facility from 2022 to May 2024.
+In 2025, SWA will start its other outsourcing services. - Others This segment includes holding and investment companies, which consist of the Parent Company, Paxys N.V., and other non-operating subsidiaries.